department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/numbers.md

 Use numerals and % symbol, with no space between the number and %.
 This style follows the practice for scientific and technical writing, and differs from 18F.

 We use this approach because it’s easier to scan, and we have a lot of content discussing disability ratings.
-Disability ratings fall into the scientifc and technical category of writing.
+Disability ratings fall into the scientific and technical category of writing.